Ishan3333/Deep_Learning/README.md

 This Repo contains different pet projects on different types of Neural Network Architechtures such as Convolutional Neural Network, Artificial Neural Network, etc.

-The Libraries used are as follows
+The Libraries used are as follows:
 1. Numpy
 2. Pandas
 3. Matplotlib